tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Should I read sentences aloud when doing Anki reps?

-I don't necessary recommend it.
+I don't necessarily recommend it.
 See [Reading sentences aloud](how-to-review.html#reading-sentences-aloud).

 ### How to make monolingual TSCs for vocab and grammar?